 The College is committed to developing optimal standards and implementing them.
 When the public and health professionals need more information on issues related to child health we provide guidance through conferences and statements.

 Our main focus is on the Sri Lanka Journal of Child Health.
 It is a quarterly published, peer-reviewed, indexed, free full-text access enabled publication.
-It is published on a CC-By Creative Common licence.
+It is published on a CC-By Creative Common license.

 We communicate our activities and fearlessly address any concerns through the media in a timely manner to achieve our objectives.
 Over the years we have developed good and mutually beneficial relationships with all forms of media.
 These efforts have always been impartial and transparent.